 Self-employed persons (Selbstständige) in Germany can benefit from many tax reductions (Steuerminderungen), provided that the amounts are stated at the appropriate place in the tax declaration (Steuererklärung).
-In order to get through the financial year with the best possible tax advantages, you not only have to keep all the receipts (Belege) of your purchases, but you should also know which flat-rate expenses (Pauschalen) you can use and when.
+To get through the financial year with the best possible tax advantages, you not only have to keep all the receipts (Belege) of your purchases, but you should also know which flat-rate expenses (Pauschalen) you can use and when.
 In this article, get an education in German flat-rate allowances (Pauschbeträge), tax tips (Steuertipps) and typical costs that are deductible.

-Before you start to incurring business expenses (Betriebsausgaben), take into consideration depreciation (Abschreibungen) as a tax optimisation tool.
+Before you start incurring business expenses (Betriebsausgaben), take into consideration depreciation (Abschreibungen) as a tax optimisation tool.
 The depreciation of your assets can reduce your annual tax burden, ie the decrease in value of your declared assets can effectively shrink your tax base.

 For all assets over €800, the German Department of Finance regularly publishes updated depreciation allowances that help you determine how long the customary deduction period is for the asset.
 For example, notebooks and laptops can be completely written off (ie fully depreciated) after three years of use.

 Beyond depreciation and cost deductions (Kostenabsetzungen), you can also use flat-rate tax allowances to reduce your taxable income.
 Some tax exemptions are automatically deducted by the tax office, others you must specify yourself in your tax return (Steuererklärung).
-If you claim a Pauschalen, you generally do not need proof – but if your expenses are higher than the flat-rate, you should claim that instead.
+If you claim a Pauschalen, you generally do not need proof – but if your expenses are higher than the flat rate, you should claim that instead.
 However, you will need supporting documentation for this.

 Entrepreneurs in Germany with business assets up to a maximum of €235,000 have another possible tax deduction.
 If you know the cost of the movable assets you will acquire in the future, you can already use the investment deduction amount (Investitionsabzugsbetrag – IAB) in your current tax return (but before the actual purchase) up to 40% of the total tax-deductible.
 However, the investment must actually be made after three years at the latest; otherwise, you run the risk of hefty tax back payments.

 These items are only intended as an initial overview and not as an exhaustive list.
-Every business is different, and costs that another business owner cannot write off may be easily recognised.
+Every business is different and costs that another business owner cannot write off may be easily recognised.
 Always take into account that you’ll need to prove that the expenses were incurred because of a business need.

 The deductible costs and lump sums for self-employed persons include: